APACTestDrive/CloudNative_AppDev/400-CICDlab.md

 - Make changes to your code and trigger a build
 - Observe the CI/CD process in action
 - Validate your Cafe Supremo application
+- Scaling a JCS instance
+- Scaling an ATP instance

 ## Developing with Brackets